paulklemm/snr/README.md

 ## Security

-The `serversettings_json` file contains the path to the users file.
+The `server_settings.json` file contains the path to the users file.
 A user file must contain `path` and `passwd` keys as follows.

 ```json
 {